Environmental Science

 Major Environment Effects of Climate Change

-The loss of biodiversity refers to the extinction of plant, animal or aquatic species worldwide, or can also refer to the loss or local reduction of species in a particular habitat.
-It refers to the link between different organisms that survive on earth, that bind to each other in an interdependent ecosystem, where a certain role exists for all species.
+The loss of biodiversity refers to the extinction of plant, animal or aquatic species worldwide or can also refer to the loss or local reduction of species in a particular habitat.
+It refers to the link between different organisms that survive on earth and bind to each other in an interdependent ecosystem, where a certain role exists for all species.
 The loss of biodiversity has a negative impact on society as a whole.
-The primary affected area is the health of individuals, natural resources and the climate, contributing towards poverty, pollution and the extinction of species.
-Climate changes can destroy or alter habitats such as wetlands or forests, leading to disruptions in the species natural cycle and migrations.
-Often these endangered species cannot migrate as a result of being trapped.
-The predicted increase of overall global temperatures by 1.8 to 2 ° C poses a threat to millions of species who can come towards the brink of extinction.
-The loss of carbon capacity of the earth in turn contributes further to global climate change.
-Furthermore, an increase in ocean acidification can also occur as a result of climate change leading to a sustained decrease in the ocean’s PH levels, that consequently will negatively affect the biodiversity (Dudley, 2004).
-Species that depend upon each other to survive and co-exist would naturally effect human lives and society as a result.
-Therefore there are important considerations to be made in developing sustainable development models, that do not affect the earth’s ecosystems while continuing towards progress and economic growth.
-Unfortunately that balance has not yet been maintained by a significant majority of countries, and even highly developed countries have only recently passed legislation that make sure that development models do not impact important components of the ecosystem.
+The primary affected area is the health of individuals, natural resources, and the climate, which contribute to poverty, pollution, and the extinction of species.
+Climate changes can destroy or alter habitats such as wetlands or forests, leading to disruptions in the species’ natural cycle and migrations.
+Often, these endangered species cannot migrate because they are trapped.
+The predicted increase of overall global temperatures by 1.8 to 2 ° C poses a threat to millions of species that can come towards the brink of extinction.
+The loss of carbon capacity of the earth, in turn, contributes further to global climate change.
+Furthermore, an increase in ocean acidification can also occur as a result of climate change, leading to a sustained decrease in the ocean’s PH levels, which consequently will negatively affect biodiversity (Dudley, 2004).
+Species that depend upon each other to survive and co-exist naturally affect human lives and society as a result.
+Therefore, there are important considerations to be made in developing sustainable development models that do not affect the earth’s ecosystems while continuing towards progress and economic growth.
+Unfortunately, that balance has not yet been maintained by a significant majority of countries, and even highly developed countries have only recently passed legislation that makes sure that development models do not impact important components of the ecosystem.

 Deforestation and Economic Development